4 Dashboards with Shiny

 A static plot answers a question chosen by the researcher.
 A dashboard lets the user ask a small number of related questions by changing inputs.
 For example, a dashboard can let users select a country, choose a time period, compare regions, inspect a table, or move between different indicators.

-For research communication, this matters because the audience often wants to see more than the final argument.
+For research communication, the audience often wants to see more than the final argument.
 They may want to know which cases are included, how indicators change across time, whether a finding is driven by a subset of observations, or how a specific country compares with others.

 Dashboards are especially useful when a project has several layers of information.
 A paper can explain the argument.
 A dashboard can make part of the evidence base easier to inspect.

-This is also the logic behind the FIRSA dashboard.
-The dashboard is not a replacement for the research project.
+This is also the logic behind research dashboards such as FIRSA.
+A dashboard is not a replacement for the research project.
 It is a way of making selected parts of the project visible, navigable, and reusable.

 4.2 What is R Shiny?